 Trial implementations offer the opportunity to reduce the risk of rollout failure by enabling all aspects of the roll-out to be tested on a small and well defined user community before committing to the full implementation.
 As such they should form part of the risk-mitigation strategy for any sizeable rollout activity.

 Martin Acari, David Bewick, Robert Blakemore, John Bryden, Jim Dale, Richard E. Renshaw, Darren Jaundrill, David John Fairhall, Andy Nichols, Colin Parker, Adrian Pyne, Andrew Rickerd, Alastair Smart, Clare Young.

-Web briefings are the developed from the APM Community, an online community of project professionals.
-They result from discussions and questions asked within the community, the content is developed from users’ responses and edited by APM.
+Web briefings are developed from the APM Community, an online community of project professionals.
+They result from discussions and questions asked within the community, the content is developed from users’ responses and edited by us.

 Web briefings are constantly evolving within the online community and are intended as a guide to issues within the profession.

 The APM Body of Knowledge 7th edition is a foundational resource providing the concepts, functions and activities that make up professional project management.
 It reflects the developing profession, recognising project-based working at all levels, and across all sectors for influencers, decision makers, project professionals and their teams.

 Browse our popular project management 'What is ...?' topics for definitions, quick insights, view related case studies, research, blogs and glossary.

 Project – APM's official journal – is circulated quarterly for members only, and online for regularly updated news, blogs, opinions and insights for those in the project community.